Superschnizel/Obsidian-Moviegrabber/README.md

 https://github.com/Superschnizel/Obsidian-Moviegrabber/assets/47162464/28e2ca9d-e504-4923-9609-dc1e5953d219

-*(disclaimer: the choice selection uses outside assets for the movie posters in the preview, retrieved in the search request to OMDb)*
+*(Disclaimer: the choice selection uses outside assets for the movie posters in the preview, retrieved in the search request to OMDb)*

-To use this plugin you need to create an API Key for the OMDb [here](http://www.omdbapi.com/apikey.aspx), and also a Youtube Data API Key as is described [here](https://developers.google.com/youtube/v3/docs#calling-the-api). and set these in the plugins settings.
+To use this plugin you need to create an API key for the OMDb [here](http://www.omdbapi.com/apikey.aspx) and also a Youtube Data API Key as described [here](https://developers.google.com/youtube/v3/docs#calling-the-api). and set these in the plugin settings.

-To search for a movie simply call the command `Search movie`
+To search for a movie, simply call the command `Search movie`

-# Using with Dataview and custom css
+# Using the generated notes with Dataview and custom CSS

-Using a [dataview](https://github.com/blacksmithgu/) table in combination with a custom [css snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) you can use these notes to create an interactive display for your movies.
+Using a [dataview](https://github.com/blacksmithgu/) table in combination with a custom [css snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets), you can use these notes to create an interactive display for your movies.

 https://github.com/Superschnizel/Obsidian-Moviegrabber/assets/47162464/fc555eea-0ae4-46b4-87d2-44cc2626d387